feiyanglin/feiyanglin.github.io/_pages/about.md

 image:
 ---

-I am a Tamarkin Assistant Professor (postdoc) at Brown University, mentored by Eric Larson and Isabel Vogt.
+I am a Tamarkin Assistant Professor at Brown University, mentored by Eric Larson and Isabel Vogt.
 Before Brown, I did my PhD at UC Berkeley, where I was fortunate to be jointly advised by [Hannah Larson](https://math.berkeley.edu/~hlarson/) and [David Eisenbud](https://eisenbud.github.io).

 Institutional Email: feiyang_lin@brown.edu

 Permanent Email: fylin.math@gmail.com

 <!-- Google scholar: [link](https://scholar.google.com/citations?user=1VJcY6gAAAAJ&hl=en) -->

 Upcoming travel and activities:
-* July 23-30, 2026, attending ICM 2026
+* Oct.
+14th, giving a talk at the University of Kentucky

 <!--
 Past activities:
+* July 23-30, 2026, attending ICM 2026
 * May 1st, 2026, giving a talk at the Algebra and Number Theory seminar at UC Santa Cruz
 * April 23rd, 2026, giving a talk at the MMARGS seminar at Colorado State
 * March 28-29, 2026, [AMS Spring Eastern Sectionals, Special session on Moduli and Syzygies of Algebraic Curves](https://www.ams.org/meetings/sectional/2331_program.html)